sourcegraph/sourcegraph-public-snapshot/README.codemod-ui.md

 - License is MIT (diagnostic + code action)

 A check shows the diagnostic groups (with related rules, if any) plus the 1-time and automated actions that can be taken on them.

+---

+In the check area, as a user, I want to:

+- See the overall check status
+- Understand and configure the check settings
+- See what automation is currently active for this check
+- See individual problems
+- Fix an individual problem
+- Fix a batch of problems (and preview what will happen)

+---

+Show all diagnostics individually, but make it easy to batch them when fixing:

+1. Set diagnostic query
+1. Default action = ignore, can be changed (batch > apply to all 37)
+1. Choose actions for each diagnostic
+1.

+- "Fix all"

+---

+Default rules

+## ESLint rule

+-